RecSys-lab/SceneSense/README.md

 ## 🗄️ Code Structure

-You can find below where to search for the codes in the framework:
+You can find below where to search for the codes in the framework inside the `movifex` folder:

 ```bash
 > [config]                  ## framework configs & docs